 I also meet up with my Westchester blogging friends for a Tweetup at NoKaJoe’s in Katonah or go to a cool Westchester Tweetup at Pour in Mount Kisco that owner Anthony Colasacco organized.

 I went to the National Moms Nite Out at the Jefferson Mall and met fabulous handbag extraordinaire Pamela Pekerman.

 I also meet up for a Tweetup with Beth Feldman (Rolemommy), Emily McKhann (The Motherhood), Maria Colaco (New York Mom) and other Westchester bloggers for a fun breakfast in New Rochelle . . .

 I attended a fabulous private event honoring Carol Evans from Working Mother Media and Working Mother magazine . . .

 . . . and met Mamapalooza’s founder Joy Rose.

 And I did not top all this off with yesterday’s incredible Silicon Valley Moms Group Brand & Blogger event at the Tribeca Cinema.
 I write for their New York City Moms blog and Beth Feldman helped to organize it.

 After all that partying, schmoozing, and networking — thanks, Sweets, for taking care of L — we get to the sweatpants part, the not-so-glamorous mommy part:

-I did not have to pack up just the necessary things and walk over a condemned bridge with husband and son at night to sleep at my mother-in-law’s house because we lost power for two days.
+I packed up just the necessary things and walked over a condemned bridge with husband and son at night to sleep at my mother-in-law’s house because we lost power for two days.

-I certainly did not spent Mother’s Day in sweatpants because while I packed things for L, I didn’t have other clothes for myself.
-I certainly would never take L to the annual sheep shearing event at Muscoot Farm dressed like I just rolled out of bed.
+I took L to the annual sheep shearing event at Muscoot Farm dressed like I just rolled out of bed.
 I don’t have a picture of me in sweatpants but of the sheep shearing. :)